 1909 – 1976

-Initially, the family coat of arms of its founders, the aristocratic family of Tasso, as well as the generally accepted mail symbols of the time, a horn, and across, were depicted on the uniform and carriages of the courier service.
-The color scheme is blue, yellow, and white.
-When the company was taken into state ownership, the emblem was removed, the royal crown was replaced, yellow was replaced with gold and white with royal red.
-So the coat of arms of Correos, in addition to the dark blue color of the postal services of Europe, also received the colors of the Spanish flag.
+Initially, the family crest of its founders, the aristocratic Tasso family, and universally accepted postal symbols of the time, a horn and a cross, were depicted on the uniforms and carriages of the courier service.
+The color scheme was blue, yellow, and white.
+When the enterprise became state-owned, the emblem was removed and replaced with the royal crown; yellow was replaced with gold, and white with royal red.
+Thus, the Correos coat of arms, in addition to the dark blue used by European postal services, adopted the colors of the Spanish flag.

 1977 – 1989

-The previous emblem lasted until 1977 when management decided to improve it and make it more modern.
-The image of the trumpet and crown was stylized; under them, they made a base from a thick strip and added the word English word Post.
-And below is the name of the Corrєos postal service with a special spelling of the letter “e” as “є.”
+The previous emblem lasted until 1977, when the management decided to refine it and make it more modern.
+The image of the horn and crown was stylized, and a thick stripe was added beneath them, with the English word “Post” written on it.
+And below the name of the postal service Correos, with special writing of the letter “e” as “ë.”

-A unique font specially developed based on Monotype was specially designed.
-He received the name Postman (Postman) – in honor of all the postmen of the world.
-The color scheme has remained the same – blue, yellow, and red.
+A unique Monotype-based font was developed specifically for this.
+It was named Postman in honor of all mail carriers worldwide.
+The color scheme remained unchanged: blue, yellow, and red.

 1990 – 1999